aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/moccasin/_index.md

 ---
 title: Moccasin
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFFFE4B5.
+description: Gets a system-defined color that has an ARGB value of c FFFFE4B5.
 type: docs
 weight: 950
 url: /net/aspose.pdf/color/moccasin/
 ---
 ## Color.Moccasin property

-Gets a system-defined color that has an ARGB value of #FFFFE4B5.
+Gets a system-defined color that has an ARGB value of \c \#FFFFE4B5.

 ```csharp
 public static Color Moccasin { get; }